senyaoh/genetic_algorithm_string_evolution/README.md

 # String Evolution -- A simple demostration of Genetic Algorithm
-## Inspired by Ayla's presentation on neuroevolution and a gift for her birthday
+## Inspired by Ayla's presentation on neuroevolution and a gift for her birthday🎂

 ## Requirement
 * Please use python version >= 3.6 because typing and f-strings are used, you can check by running `python3 --version`